Tuesday, October 29, 2013

 Under the circumstances of joy, I do not find SHREK 2 the worst sequel movie.
 It's merely an animated sequel with a mature plot that sometimes feels like an adult romantic comedy broadened with moral lessons for children.
 This feature contains enjoyable references to pop culture, satirical humour and the return of the first movie's three cast members, Mike Myers, Cameron Diaz and Eddie Murphy.
 Zorro bravado Antonio Banderas lends his purring voice as the puss in boots, though I couldn't agree that this pussycat got dragged here for this laughable and charming showcase.

-The sequel SHREK 2 is a refreshing, fun-filled and fast-paced quality in fracturing more fairy tales on new, hilarious and borrowed characters.
+The sequel SHREK 2 is refreshing, fun-filled and fast-paced, fracturing more fairy tales with new, hilarious and borrowed characters.
 I decreed that it's the only one that doesn't jump into mediocrity, unlike the following entries, and it's a good movie.

 Star rating: (4/5) Good Movie